History of Wisconsin: War of 1812 and the Indian wars

-The Winnebago War
+Winnebago War

 The Winnebago War started when, in 1826, two Winnebago men were detained at Fort Crawford on charges of murder and then transferred to Fort Snelling in present-day Minnesota.
 The Winnebago in the area believed that both men had been executed.
 On June 27, 1827, a Winnebago war band led by Chief Red Bird and the prophet White Cloud (Wabokieshiek) attacked a family of settlers outside of Prairie du Chien, killing two.
 They then went on to attack two keel-boats on the Mississippi River that were heading toward Fort Snelling, killing two settlers and injuring four more.
 Seven Winnebago warriors were killed in those attacks.
 The war band also attacked settlers on the lower Wisconsin River and the lead mines at Galena, Illinois.
 The war band surrendered at Portage, Wisconsin, rather than fighting the United States Army that was pursuing them.

-The Black Hawk War
+Black Hawk War

-In the Black Hawk War, Sac, Fox, and Kickapoo Native Americans, led by Chief Black Hawk, who had been relocated from Illinois to Iowa, attempted to resettle in their Illinois homeland on April 5, 1832.
-On May 10 Chief Black Hawk decided to go back to Iowa.
+In the Black Hawk War, Sauk, Meskwaki, and Kickapoo people, led by Black Hawk, who had been relocated from Illinois to Iowa, attempted to resettle in their Illinois homeland on April 5, 1832.
+On May 10 Black Hawk decided to go back to Iowa.
 On May 14, Black Hawk's forces met with a group of militiamen led by Isaiah Stillman.
 All three members of Black Hawk's parley were shot and one was killed.
-The Battle of Stillman's Run ensued, leaving twelve militiamen and three to five Sac and Fox warriors dead.
+The Battle of Stillman's Run ensued, leaving twelve militiamen and three to five Sauk and Meskwaki warriors dead.
 Of the fifteen battles of the war, six took place in Wisconsin.
 The other nine as well as several smaller skirmishes took place in Illinois.
 The first confrontation to take place in Wisconsin was the first attack on Fort Blue Mounds on June 6, in which one member of the local militia was killed outside of the fort.
 There was also the Spafford Farm Massacre on June 14, the Battle of Horseshoe Bend on June 16, which was a United States victory, the second attack on Fort Blue Mounds on June 20, and the Sinsinawa Mound raid on June 29.
 The Native Americans were defeated at the Battle of Wisconsin Heights on July 21, with forty to seventy killed and only one killed on the United States side.
 The Black Hawk War ended with the Bad Axe massacre on August 1–2, with over 150 Native Americans dead and 75 captured and only five killed in the United States forces.
 Many of the Native American warchiefs were handed over to the United States on August 20, with the exception of Black Hawk and White Cloud, who surrendered on August 27, 1832.
 Black Hawk moved back to Iowa in 1833, after being held prisoner by the United States government.